Slots Special Symbols

 The Scatter Symbol

-Another special symbol that can be found in many video slots is the scatter.
-Its name derives from the way it appears on the reels and pays out.
-Unlike the rest of the slot symbols, the scatters bring a payout even if they do no land on a fixed payline.
-Depending on the style and theme of the slot, the scatter symbol may be represented by various images.
+Another special symbol found in many video slots is the scatter.
+Its name comes from the way it appears on the reels and pays out.
+Unlike most slot symbols, scatters award a payout even if they do not land on a fixed payline.
+Depending on a slot’s style and theme, the scatter symbol may be represented by different images.

 How Scatters Pay Out